Install JFrog CLI Plugins

 ArgumentRequiredDescription

 <plugin-name-and-version>YesPlugin name and version.
-Use plugin@version format (for example, [email protected]).
-Version must include a v prefix.
+Use plugin@version format (for example, [email protected] or [email protected]).
+The version string must match how it is published in the registry.
 Omit the version to download the latest.

 Options